matiasmm/SpecialComments/README.md

 Output:
   With the ouput you can do this:

     echo hello("Homer");
     //returns <span> Hello <strong>Homer</strong></span>

 Node :: Class
 -------------

+Creates a methods using the **method node** containing text.
+Ignores whatever is not in a method node.

 Layout.html

     <body>